 Regular ticks are bad enough, scuttling into hidden niches on the human body and gorging themselves on blood.
-But their ick factor pales next to the danger posed by deer ticks, which can transmit Lyme disease.
+But their ick factor pales next to the danger posed by black-legged ticks, which can transmit Lyme and other diseases.

-A deer tick needs to be attached to the skin for 36 hours to transmit the disease; even then, it’s easily treatable if caught promptly.
+Black-legged ticks, also known as deer ticks, need to be attached to the skin for 24 to 36 hours to transmit the disease.
+Even then, its usually treated easily if caught promptly.

 When it rains on Isle Royale, you just have to soak it up.